Oahspe Study and Faithism

 Cleanliness tends away from pollution.
 Nevertheless, a person can pollute their se'mu through various means such as ingesting poisons (e.g., alcohol, tobacco, drugs, animal substance, etc.), killing things which breathe the breath of life, indulging in the self-habit, and abortion.
 These latter two particularly result in a stench in the se'mu and sar'gis substance that is not easily restored to wholesomeness.
 For, to clean the outer and the inner body, while necessary, is not sufficient to restore that person to wholesomeness.
 But it requires a conscious decision to develop in purity.

 Said another way, you may have a clean-looking, clean-feeling, clean-tasting fruit, say a watermelon, but it is not necessarily a pure watermelon because it may have unseen foreign substance included in its body such as an apple gene that gives the watermelon a crispness with the texture and crunch of an apple.
-Likewise, a person may bathe daily, lead a vegan lifestyle, and live in a clean environment, and yet still have internal elements which allow for impure feelings, regretful actions, nasty words and murky thoughts to come forth in response to stimuli.
+Likewise, a person may bathe daily, lead a vegan lifestyle, and live in a clean environment, and yet still have internal elements that allow for impure feelings, regretful actions, nasty words and murky thoughts to come forth in response to stimuli.

 To effectively cure pollution, one must first become clean, after which pollution becomes easier to restore to wholesomeness.
 Trying to cure pollution without first cleansing, will only lead to temporary and partial success, at best.
 But as the practice (discipline) of cleanliness becomes a constitutional growth, so does it become increasingly easier to attain, sustain, and maintain purity.
 And, as we learned from Oahspe, as darkness goes, so does the light come.
 So that when such a person goes forth, he begins to build his goodness of heart upon a firm and unswayable foundation.